spawnpeekboi/opencc-srt-converter/README.md

 services:
   opencc-srt-converter:
-    image: spawnpeekboi/opencc-srt-converter
     volumes:
-      - /path/to/media:/media  # Path to your SRT files
+      - /path/to/media:/media    # path to your jellyfin library
-      - /path/to/data:/data     # Path for backups and logs
+      - /path/to/data:/data      # path to store config, metadata and backup original .srt file
-    restart: unless-stopped
+    environment:
+      - do_jellyfin_cleanup=true # Set to true or false as needed
 ```

 ## Building the Image